pvandervelde/mindvortex/src/posts/2020-10-27-Software-development-pipeline-infrastructure-dependency-reduction.md

 The first two items mentioned above impact the velocity at which development can take place.
 By relying completely on the CI/CD system for artefact generation cycle times seem to increase.

-As a side note.
-I have noticed that if the build time for an artefact exceeds a certain amount of time (somewhere between 5 - 10 minutes) it is highly likely that developers will exclusively use the CI/CD system to execute builds.
-This in turn will cause build times to increase further over time, most likely due to the fact that developers are no longer actively waiting for their builds.

 The second set of items are related to disaster recovery and vendor lock-in.
 These may or may not be of concern depending on the direction of development and technology.
 In my experience vendor lock-in is something to keep in mind if for no other reason then that switching vendors can be prohibitively complicated if pipeline processes are too tightly coupled to the CI/CD system.

-If any of the issues above are of concern then partially or completely decoupling the development pipeline from the infrastructure will be a worth while exercise.
+If any of the issues mentioned above are of concern to you then partially or completely decoupling the development pipeline from the infrastructure will be a worth while exercise.

 How to achieve